Expert’s Middle East predictions from 2009, escalating friction between Jerusalem and Ankara highlight growing danger of Israel-Turkey war.

 However, Ankara’s muscle-flexing goes beyond energy interests.
 Its maritime aggression is part of wider ambitions, a recent Bloomberg article noted.
 Turkey wants to assert its position as a Muslim regional power and is boosting its naval power to achieve this aim, the article said.

 Turkey is upgrading its formidable fleet with new weapons and submarines, an Israeli report warned this year.
 A hostile Turkish Navy could threaten vital Israeli interests in addition to gas projects, as Israel is highly dependent on maritime imports.
-On this front, too, the potential for a military clash will grow during the decade.
+On this front, too, the potential for a military clash will grow in the coming years.

 Turkey’s anti-Israel attitude

-Turkey’s hostile outlook will likely not change in the coming years.
-Ankara’s ambitious vision chimes with long-term trends in Turkish society, a study by The Jerusalem Institute for Strategy and Security says.
+As far as Middle East predictions go, things could change quickly.
+However, Turkey’s hostile outlook will likely not change even if Erdogan departs.
+His ambitious vision chimes with long-term trends in Turkish society, a study by The Jerusalem Institute for Strategy and Security says.
 Israel-Turkey friction is also part of a broader Turkish turn away from the West.

 Moreover, Turkey’s anti-Israel attitude is a key piece in its quest for the leadership of the Muslim world, JISS says.
 To achieve this, the Turks court the support of Arab masses hostile to Israel by taking a hard line.